-Some types of failures were quite common and numerous instances were documented.
-As may be obvious from the list above, the most prevalent problems involved capacitor failures of one sort or another.
+Some types of failures were quite common and numerous episodes were documented.
+As may be obvious from the list above, capacitor failures were prevalent.
 Some types of failures are statistically less probable and less frequent than others.
-The project documented large numbers of certain types of failures but relatively few episodes of other types of failures.
-For some, there was only one example that occurred and was documented during the project.
+Therefore, the project documented large numbers of certain types of failures but relatively few episodes of other types of failures.
+For some, only one example occurred and was documented during the project.

 Researchers developed methods for characterizing many of the captured events.
-Clearly those failure modes with the greatest representation in the accumulated database provided the best opportunity to develop, test, and refine characterization methods, with events that occur less frequently providing more limited opportunity for this development.
-These methods continue to be evaluated and refined as additional time passes and new episodes occur on the monitored feeders.
+Those failure modes with the greatest representation in the database provided the best opportunity to develop, test, and refine characterization methods, with events that occur less frequently providing more limited opportunity for characterization.
+Methods continue to be evaluated and refined as time passes and new episodes occur.

-Conclusions From Phase II Project
+Conclusions from Phase II Project

-The large-scale data collection activity of Phase II of the Distribution Fault Anticipation (DFA) project demonstrated the ability to detect, characterize, and recognize a wide variety of normal and abnormal behavior on distribution feeders.
-The field devices served primarily as data capture devices.
+The large-scale data collection activity of Phase II project demonstrated the ability to detect, characterize, and many types of normal and abnormal behavior on distribution feeders.
+The field devices served primarily as data-capture devices.
 Master station computers at each host utility company and at Texas A&M headquarters retrieved captured event data from these field units for analysis and processing.
 Researchers developed algorithms for characterizing captured events.
-They created processes for running these algorithms on captured events automatically as they occurred and were captured.
-Over time the continued processing of new events allowed researchers to evaluate the efficacy of various algorithms and to refine them where appropriate.
+They created processes for running these algorithms on captured data automatically as they occurred and were captured.
+Over time, the continued processing of new events allowed researchers to evaluate the efficacy of various algorithms and to refine them where appropriate.